sepse/COVAir-Balkans/README.md

 ![airbalkans](https://github.com/sepse/COVAir-Balkans/blob/main/Graphics/covidbalkan.jpg)

 This analysis provides a general understanding of how Balkan countries relate to one another, and it does raise some questions that might be worthy of further investigation from different domains.
-Namely, the strongest correlation exists between 'New Testing' and 'New Cases', which could potentially explain the anomalies in the trendlines.
+Namely, the strongest correlation exists between 'New Testing' and 'New Cases' variables, which could  explain the anomalies in the trendlines above.

-For more detailed analysis and graphics, refer to notebooks above.
+For more in-depth analysis and visual representation, refer to the complete studies in the notebooks above.

 *"This project is financed under the TechCamp Kosovo small grant program, funded by the Bureau of Educational & Cultural Affairs through the U.S. Embassy Pristina, Kosovo, in partnership with FLOSSK."*